Skip to footer content

 The LoadCSV method accepts three parameters: the file path, the target Excel format for internal representation, and the delimiter character separating values.
 Once loaded, the CSV content becomes accessible through the DefaultWorkSheet property, which provides the primary worksheet containing all imported records.

 The nested loop structure iterates through each Row in the worksheet, then through each Cell within that row.
 The Value property returns the cell content as an object, while the tab character creates readable column separation in the console output.
-This pattern works identically whether the source file contains 10 rows or handles large CSV files with thousands of records in memory.
+This pattern works identically whether the source file contains 10 rows or large CSV files with thousands of records.

 How Does Manual CSV Parsing Compare to Using a Library?

-Understanding the complexity that IronXL eliminates helps appreciate its value.
+Understanding the complexity that IronXL eliminates helps clarify its value.
 Manual CSV parsing requires handling multiple edge cases that appear simple but quickly become problematic in any project.

 using System.IO;